jiaola/marc8/README.md

 ### Options

+the options parameter is optional.
+If used, the following options can be set.

-* normalization: by default return NFC normalized, but set :normalization option to:
+* `normalization`: by default return NFC normalized, but set :normalization option to:
     "NFC", "NFD", "NFKC", "NFKD", or false.
 Set to false for higher performance.
-* expandNCR: By default, escaped unicode 'named character references' in Marc8 will be translated to actuall UTF8.
+* `expandNCR`: By default, escaped unicode 'named character references' in Marc8 will be translated to actuall UTF8.
 Eg. "&#x200F;".
 But pass expandNCR: false to disable.
-* invalid: Bad Marc8 bytes?
+* `invalid`: Bad Marc8 bytes?
 By default will throw an error message.
 Set option invalid: "replace" to instead silently replace bad bytes with a replacement char -- by default Unicode Replacement Char, but can set option replace to something else include empty string.
-* replace: used with the option invalid.
+* `replace`: used with the option invalid.
 For example:
     `marc8(bad_marc8, {invalid: "replace", replace: "")`